 In recognition of her outstanding teaching, Cargill received the Thanks to Teachers National Excellence Award, the National Audubon Society Award, and the A.J.
 Sales Educational Award.
 Recognized as an innovative science educator who is committed to Science, Technology, Engineering and Mathematics (STEM) training, Cargill recently was invited to participate in the Iditarod Winter Education Conference, which is held in conjunction with the iconic Alaskan dog race.
 Cargill will also participate in the Iditarod Ceremonial Start, riding in a three-to-four mile parade with an official Iditarod musher.
 Currently, Cargill works closely with teachers through professional development training and consulting work.
 Her passion for children motivates her to work in area schools by doing Science Outreach Programs.
 In addition to her work with science education, Cargill volunteers for many things such as Interfaith of the Woodlands, Habitat for Humanity, and the Woodlands United Methodist Church Family Promise program.

 She holds a Masters of Science in Science Education from Texas Women’s University and an undergraduate degree from Baylor University.

-As a member of the State Board of Education, Cargill represents about 1.7 million Texans who reside in Brazos, Grimes, Houston, Montgomery, Polk, San Jacinto, Trinity and Walker counties.
+As a member of the State Board of Education, Cargill represents about 1.7 million Texans who reside in Brazos, Grimes, parts of Harris, Houston, Montgomery, Polk, San Jacinto, Trinity and Walker counties.